 How Much Do I Take?

 The recommended dose is 2 capsules 3x a day, but some people take 3 capsules 2x a day.
 Because MgBRIGHT absorbs so well, many people experience results with a half-dose.
 If you are just starting MgBRIGHT, we recommend you try 1 capsule per meal, with 8 oz. of water or your favorite drink to maximize absorption.
 Most people taking the recommended 2 capsules per meal see results within the first week of taking MgBRIGHT.
 Results increase with time, as the body builds up its levels of magnesium reserves.
 Taking 6 capsules a day delivers 420 mg of magnesium.
 540 capsules per bottle provides a 3 month supply at this dosage.
+Below is the size of the capsule compared to a dime.
+You can also open up the capsules and mix the powder with a food like applesauce or yogurt -- the powder has no flavor.

 People Love MgBRIGHT!